Do I Qualify?

 by Brittany Kuskie

-March 23, 2022 12:00 pm ET Estimated Read Time: 9 Minutes
+April 3, 2024 08:00 am ET Estimated Read Time: 9 Minutes

-Medically reviewed by Dr. Abraham Benavides
+Fact checked by Kymberly Drapcho Medically reviewed by Dr. Abraham Benavides

 Let’s talk about microdosing, an increasingly popular way to consume psychoactive substances.
 If you’re new to cannabis, have had poor experiences with THC in the past, or simply want to explore the benefits of cannabis without the high, microdosing cannabinoids might just be your thing.
-In this guide, we’ll give you the 411 on microdosing cannabis and some pointers for trying it out.
+In this guide, we’ll give you the 411 on microdosing THC and some pointers for trying it out.

-What Is Microdosing Cannabis?
+What Is Microdosing THC?

-Benefits of Microdosing Cannabis
+Benefits of Microdosing THC

 “Our bodies are already working to prevent dementia, reduce inflammation, and respond to any pathological process.
 If we can enhance the functioning of that system with a little bit of extra THC, we can benefit.”

 While many people seek out cannabis specifically for its high, the biggest benefit of microdosing is the lack of a noticeable high—particularly for those who are sensitive to THC.
-In high doses (which vary by user), THC can cause adverse side effects like increased heart rate, anxiety, red eyes, memory loss, slow reaction times, dizziness, or nausea.
+In larger doses (which vary by user), THC can cause adverse side effects like increased heart rate, impairment, anxiety, red eyes, memory loss, slow reaction times, dizziness, or nausea.
 It’s impossible to fatally overdose on THC, but consuming too much can definitely cause discomfort.

 You might be thinking, why not just take CBD?
 After all, CBD, while still technically psychoactive, doesn’t produce intoxicating effects.
 However, excluding THC eliminates a lot of cannabis’ benefits, as each cannabinoid affects the body differently.
 For example, CBD is calming and suppresses appetite, while THC induces euphoria and stimulates appetite.
 Cannabinoids also work better when combined due to the theorized entourage effect

-Activities That Pair Well With Microdosing
+Activities That Pair Well With Microdosing Marijuana

 For the same reasons that microdosing cannabis can add some pizzazz to your workday, it’s able to enhance any daytime activity.
 Don’t want to get totally blazed before going out in public?
 Take a microdose before going grocery shopping, visiting the dog park with your furry pal, or meeting up with friends.
 According to user reports, you’ll likely feel relaxed and more in tune with your environment but not fuzzy.